-A stock assessment of the Isle of Man queen scallop stock was undertaken using the Catch-Survey Analysis (CSA) method, first developed by Collie and Sissenwine (1983), the results of which are presented in this report.
-The CSA method estimates stock size using abundance indices and is well-suited to the data available for the Isle of Man's queen scallop fishery.
+A stock assessment of the Isle of Man queen scallop stock was undertaken using the Catch-Survey Analysis (CSA) method, first developed by Collie and Sissenwine (1983), the results of which are presented by Murray and Kaiser (2012).
+The CSA method estimates stock size using abundance indices and is generally well-suited to the data available for the Isle of Man's queen scallop fishery.
 The method is currently used in the Gulf of Maine shrimp fishery (Cadrin et al., 1999; Idoine, 2006).
 Comparisons of CSA with a surplus production model (ASPIC) were favourable although particular care is needed in correctly identifying recruits and post-recruits (Cadrin, 2000).
 CSA has been advocated as a valuable method to support management advice where age data is not available (Mesnil, 2003).
 Absolute estimates of stock size and fishing mortality derived from CSA are sensitive to input parameters, although trends over time are more robust to changes in these input parameters (Mesnil, 2003).
+In 2012, it was recommended that no more than 5000t be taken from ICES rectangles 36E5 and 37E5 to reduce the risk of biomass being depleted (Murray and Kaiser, 2012b) and, preferably, allow an increase in biomass.